 The two most common arthritic disorders treated by physical therapy are osteoarthritis and Rheumatoid arthritis.
 Osteoarthritis (OA) is a degenerative condition of the cartilage in your joints, typically in the weight bearing joints such as knees and hips.
-OA degeneration can be caused by age or heredity or it could be caused by an injury.
+OA degeneration can be caused by age, can be heredity, or it can develop following an injury.
 It usually presents itself with pain and stiffness in the affected joint.

-If caught soon enough, much pain and stiffness can be decreased with physical therapy.
-Treatments may include strengthening muscles around the affected joint, ROM exercises, and education on a home exercise program consisting of gentle but consistent motion.
+If detected and treated soon enough, much pain and stiffness can be decreased with physical therapy.
+Treatments may include strengthening muscles around the affected joint, range of motion exercises, and education on a home exercise program consisting of gentle but consistent motion.

 Rheumatoid arthritis (RA) is characterized by a systemic inflammation of the connective tissue around your joints.
 It is an autoimmune disease and can typically cause more damage to the joint than OA.
-Strength and pain relieving exercises are typically used for RA to manage flare-ups which are quite common with this condition.
+Strengthening and pain relieving exercises are typically performed to manage RA flare-ups which are quite common with this condition.

 Call or come by Jerome/Wendell Physical Therapy & Sports Medicine Clinics to meet with one of our Doctors of Physical Therapy today and they can help find the cause of your pain and help manage it.
 Walk-ins are accepted and no referral is needed to receive an evaluation or treatment.